 Transmit 5 has the best user interface among all the FTP clients on Mac.
 With a single click, you can quickly connect to multiple cloud storage services such as Box, Google Drive, Amazon Drive, etc., and start uploading files to the server.

-Transmit is packed with valuable features often missing from the free FTP clients.
+The transmit is packed with valuable features that are often missing from the free FTP clients.
 Let’s take a look at them.

 Key features